Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Radiation-only test cases

 \subsection{Continuous non-isotropic sources}

-The issues of $\rm M_1$ can be highlighted even further in a more extreme test case that shows how detrimental it can be to the physics of a simulation.
-Indeed, the directionality change highlighted in the previous case can be shown even more strongly.
+The collisional behaviour of $\rm M_1$ can be highlighted even further in a more extreme test case that shows how it can affect the physics of a simulation.
 In the next test case, we will put two adimensional non-isotropic continuous sources in a $64^3$ box.
+Those directional sources each emit a beam of light, and are placed respectively at [0.25,0.5,0.5] and [0.5,0.5,0.25] in adimensional box units, so that the beams cross at the centre of the box.
+The simulation runs for 500 time steps.
+Our sources each emit a Gaussian beam defined as follows:

+with $S_0$ intensity of the source, $\theta_0$ and $\phi_0$ angles for the direction of the beam, and $\sigma_0$ half width of the beam itself.
+Our sources are in the plane $y=0.5$.
+As such, the values of these angles are chosen as follows, with $\theta_0$, $\phi_0$ for source 1 and $\theta_0'$, $\phi_0'$ for source 2:

+By choosing $\theta_0=\theta_0'$, we ensure our sources emit in the same plane $y=0.5$, and modify the direction of the beam through the other angle parameters.
+Finally, we chose $S_0 = 1$ to have unit non-dimensional sources, and $\sigma_0 = 0.05$ through trial and error.
+These beams are then projected on the respective basis of the two models we are comparing to obtain the value of each moments for the two sources.\\

-Those directional sources each emit a beam of light that cross at the centre of the box.
-Physically, we expect the two light beams should just cross each other without interacting, since light is non collisional.
-However, considering $\rm M_1$'s peculiar properties, we expect the two beams to coalesce and their resultant directional vector being the sum of the two initial direction vectors.\\
+Physically, the two light beams should just cross each other without interacting, since light is non collisional.
+However, considering $\rm M_1$'s properties, we expect the two beams to coalesce and their resultant directional vector being the sum of the two initial direction vectors.
+This experiment was already done in \citet{Rosdahl_2013} in 2D, with striking results.\\

-Results for this test case are shown in Fig. \ref{fig:beam_compare} and highlight even more blatantly the flaw of $\rm M_1$.
-Here, the two beams merge and the resulting new beam changes direction, in a completely non-physical way.
+Results for this test case are shown in Fig. \ref{fig:beam_compare} and highlight very well the collisional properties of $\rm M_1$.
+Here, the two beams merge and the resulting new beam changes direction, in an unphysical way.
 However, we can see that $\rm P_9$ manages to maintain the crossing behaviour that should be modelled here, and corrects once again the issues of $\rm M_1$.
-However, we can also see a lot of oscillations around the sources in $\rm P_9$ which do not look very physical either.
-Indeed, as mentioned previously, $\rm P_n$ has a hard time with discontinuities, and the non-isotropy of the sources is one such discontinuity.
-It creates ripple effects in all directions around the sources, which are very low intensity compared to the beam.
-We also mention the case of temporal discontinuities in Appendix \ref{appendixB}.
+On the other hand, we can also see a lot of oscillations around the sources in $\rm P_9$ which are not expected from a test case with directional sources.
+It is due to the strong anisotropy of the sources, which creates low-intensity ripples in all directions around the sources.
+We also mention the case of strong oscillations due to sharp time-varying sources (Dirac) in Appendix \ref{appendixB}.